Yanatcharita/n8n-query-bot/README.md

 DB_PASSWORD	PostgreSQL password
 AI_API_KEY	API Key for Gemini or GPT

-Future Improvements
+🙋‍♀️ Future Improvements
-Better understanding of natural Thai language (advanced syntax).
+Better understanding of natural Thai language (advanced syntax and idioms).

+Add quick reply buttons for common queries in Telegram.

 Support voice-to-text input via Telegram.

+Return chart or visual summary along with data (via image or link).

-Improve AI accuracy using MCP (Many-shot Context Prompting) to provide examples of question-to-SQL conversions, helping the model learn from context.
+Enhance AI accuracy using MCP (Many-shot Context Prompting):

+Provide a list of example questions with their SQL counterparts.

+Helps guide the AI to produce better results through contextual learning.